-Required Element 4.1 Narrative to Support Achievement Appendix Evidence Onsite Evidence CP, DT, FDE: The program must have a plan for on-going assessment of students' attainment of core knowledge and competencies.
+Required Element 4.1 Narrative to Support Achievement Appendix Evidence Onsite Evidence The program must have a plan for on-going assessment of students' attainment of core knowledge and competencies.
 The plan must identify summative assessment methods used, as well as courses and/or supervised practice learning activities in which assessment will occur and the process for tracking individual student's demonstration of core knowledge and competencies.
 DI: The program must have a plan for on-going assessment of interns' attainment of core competencies.
-The plan must identify summative assessment methods used, as well as courses and/or supervised practice learning activities in which assessment will occur and the process for tracking individual intern's demonstration of core competencies.
+The plan must identify summative assessment methods used, as well as courses and/or supervised practice learning activities in which assessment will occur and the process for tracking individual intern's demonstration of core knowledge.
+All Programs: Describe the program's plan for on-going assessment will occur and discuss updates made to the plan, if any.
+Describe the process for tracking individual student's/intern's competence.
+The program must describe how the program ensures that a student/intern has met the core knowledge/competency, including remediation, to be able to earn the verification statement at the end of the program.
 DPD: The program must have a plan for on-going assessment of student's attainment of core knowledge.
 The plan must identify summative assessment methods used, as well as courses and learning activities in which assessment will occur and the process for tracking individual student's demonstration of core knowledge.
-All Programs: Describe the program's plan for on-going assessments of students'/interns' attainment of core knowledge and/or competencies and discuss updates made to the plan, if any.
-Describe the process for tracking individual student's/intern's demonstration of core knowledge and competencies.
 All Programs: Examples of assessment tools such as exams, rotation evaluations, rubrics, projects, portfolios, etc. listed on the Assessment Table.
-DPD: Completed RDN Core Knowledge All Programs: All assessment methods documented in 4.1-4.2 Assessment Table (Assessment methods may be detailed in course syllabi or provided separately).
+DPD: • Completed RDN Core Knowledge Assessment Table (use template titled "RDN Core Knowledge Assessment Table") that lists each of the core knowledge statements, didactic course(s) in which assessment will occur, and the specific, required assessment method(s) used to measure student achievement of core knowledge.
+CP, DI, FDE: • Completed RDN Core Competency Assessment Table (use template titled "RDN Core Competency Assessment Table (use template titled competency statements, the course or supervised practice rotation in which assessment will occur, and the specific, required assessment method(s) used to measure achievement of competency.
+All Programs: All assessment methods documented in 4.1-4.2 Assessment Table (Assessment methods may be detailed in course syllabi or provided separately).
 Example of evidence of the process that is done to track student/intern achievement of the core knowledge and/or competencies for those assessments noted in column C of the Assessment Table.
 [Not applicable to programs applying for candidacy].

-Required Element 4.1 Narrative to Support Achievement Appendix Evidence Onsite Evidence Completed NDTR Core Competency Assessment Table (use template titled "NDTR Core Competency Assessment Table") that lists each of the required competency statements, the course or supervised practice rotation in which assessment will occur, and the specific, required assessment method(s) to measure achievement of competency.
+Required Element 4.1 Narrative to Support Achievement Appendix Evidence Onsite Evidence ● Completed NDTR Core Competency Assessment Table (use template titled "NDTR Core Competency Assessment Table") that lists each of the required competency statements, the course or supervised practice rotation in which assessment will occur, and the specific, required assessment method(s) to measure achievement of competency.